10 Black Thinkers, Makers, and Creators Who Changed the World

 Growing up in Alabama, Lonnie was inspired by George Washington Carver to become an inventor, which makes sense as he was known as “the Professor” in his neighborhood because he was always making things.
 Lonnie would eventually go on to work in NASA’s propulsion lab.
 Technical terms aside, all you need to know is that while he was developing a heat pump device, he accidentally shot a stream of water at himself during an experiment, and well, the rest is history.

 Presently, Lonnie Johnson’s companies are doing work in renewable energy, and he’s still thinking and making.
-Next time you superly soak your best friend, tell them you’re honoring Lonnie Johnson’s contributions as a Black inventor.
+Next time you have a family water fight where everybody's getting superly soaked, just explain that you’re honoring Lonnie Johnson’s contributions as a Black inventor.

 9. Marie Van Brittan Brown, Inventor of the Closed-Circuit TV Security System